RivenHexagon/SamplePiano/README.md

 # SamplePiano
-This Python3 script reads **MIDI** data on Linux via aseqdump from a MIDI device and **plays** corresponding **audio samples** using the pygame mixer module.
+This Python3 script reads **MIDI** data on Linux system via *aseqdump* from a MIDI device and **plays** corresponding **audio samples** using the pygame mixer module.
 You can use it for example to play audio files with a MIDI keyboard.

 ## Edit sampleTable.py